-She's a gorgeous, totemic, statuesque, powerful blonde who shares the name of the company.
+She's a gorgeous, totemic, statuesque, powerful blonde who the name of the company.
 I think she'll do all right, says Kelly Sue DeConnick, the writer of the new Captain Marvel series debuting Wednesday online and in comics shops.

 The Avenger is getting an entire makeover, USA Today reports.
 She's getting a new costume, hairstyle, name and rank, in addition to her personality being boosted in the book illustrated by Dexter Soy.